December special! Get up to 55% off selected courses, enrol today!

 The course centres around 5 key units, which include:

-• Principles of Customer Service and Communication in a Veterinary
+• Concepts of Customer Service

-• Understanding a Range of Veterinary Products
+• Veterinary Products

-• Understanding Veterinary Terminology and Clinical Procedures
+• Veterinary Teams and Clinical Methods

 Upon successful completion, you will be more than ready to start a career representing the front of house of a veterinary practice.
 Find out more now by speaking with our Course Advisors on 01202 006 040 or speak with us online.
 Alternatively, click below to view our online Veterinary Receptionist course in more detail.